 We do not have internal manufacturing capabilities and rely upon a small number of contract manufacturers to build our products.
-In particular, we rely on Flextronics for the manufacture of most of our products.
+In particular, we rely on Flex Ltd., formerly Flextronics ("Flex") for the manufacture of most of our products.
 Our reliance on a small number of contract manufacturers makes us vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturing yields and costs.

 We do not have supply contracts with some of our contract manufacturers.
 Consequently, these contract manufacturers are not obligated to supply products to us for any specific period, in any specific quantity or at any certain price.
-In addition, we have limited control over our contract manufacturers' quality systems and controls, and therefore, may not be able to ensure levels of quality manufacture suitable for our customers.
+In addition, we have limited control over our contract manufacturers' quality systems and controls, and therefore may not be able to ensure levels of quality manufacture suitable for our customers.

-The revenues that Flextronics and other contract manufacturers generate from our orders represent a relatively small percentage of those manufacturers' overall revenues.
+The revenues that Flex and other contract manufacturers generate from our orders represent a relatively small percentage of those manufacturers' overall revenues.
 As a result, fulfilling our orders may not be considered a priority if such manufacturers are constrained in their ability to fulfill all of their customer obligations in a timely manner.
 In addition, a substantial part of our manufacturing is done in our contract manufacturer facilities that are located outside of the United States.
 We believe that the location of these facilities outside of the United States increases supply risk, including the risk of supply interruptions or reductions in manufacturing quality or controls.
+Moreover, the administration of United States President Donald Trump may create further uncertainty regarding export or import regulations, economic sanctions or related legislation, which could result in disruption in our operations with our contract manufacturers.

-If Flextronics or any of our other contract manufacturers were unable or unwilling to continue manufacturing our products in required volumes and at high quality levels, we would have to identify, qualify and select acceptable alternative contract manufacturers.
+If Flex or any of our other contract manufacturers were unable or unwilling to continue manufacturing our products in required volumes and at high quality levels, we would have to identify, qualify and select acceptable alternative contract manufacturers.
 An alternative contract manufacturer may not be available to us when needed or may not be in a position to satisfy our production requirements at commercially reasonable prices and quality.
 Any significant interruption in manufacturing would require us to reduce our supply of products to our customers, which in turn would reduce our revenues and harm our relationships with our customers.

-Our contract manufacturers depend on sole-source, single-source and limited-source suppliers for some key components.
-If they are unable to source these components on a timely basis, we will not be able to deliver our products to our customers.
+We and our business partners, including our contract manufacturers and suppliers, depend on sole-source, single-source and limited-source suppliers for some key components.
+If we and our business partners are unable to source these components on a timely basis, we will not be able to deliver our products to our customers.

-Our contract manufacturers depend on sole-source, single-source and limited-source suppliers for some key components of our products.
+We and our business partners, including our contract manufacturers and suppliers, depend on sole-source, single-source and limited-source suppliers for some key components of our products.
 For example, certain of our application-specific integrated circuit processors and resistor networks are purchased from sole-source suppliers.